vatsalgupta67/Process-Hollowing/README.md

-We have both x86 and x64 bit release as you want. **we strongly suggest x64-but release if you're bit confused about compiling manually.**
+We have both x86 and x64 bit release as you want. **we strongly suggest x64-bit release if you're confused about compiling manually.**

-We suggest to use directly compiled executables as in some situations it depends on your compiler functionality .
+We suggest to use directly compiled executables as in some situations it depends on your compiler functionality.
+Both executables are stable and tested several times.

 **If you wish to Compile x64 bit relese on Kali with cross-compiler - x86_64-w64-mingw32-gcc.**